s60sc/ESP32-CAM_MJPEG2SD/README.md

 To obtain `your_router_external_ip` value, use eg: https://api.ipify.org
 The web page will automatically derive the required port numbers.
 For security, **Authentication settings** should be defined in **Access Settings** sidebar button.

+## Telemetry Recording

+This feature is better used on an ESP32S3 camera board due to performance and memory limitations on ESP32.

+Telemetry such as environmental and motion data (eg from BMP280 and MPU9250 on GY-91 board) can be captured during a camera recording.
+It is stored in a separate CSV file for presentation in a spreadsheet.
+The CSV file is named after the corresponding AVI file.
+It is FTP uploaded or deleted along with the corresponding AVI file, and can be separately downloaded.

+The user needs to add the code for the required sensors to the file `telemetry.cpp`.
+Contains simple example for GY-91 board.

+To switch on telemetry recording, select the `Use telemetry recording` option bunder the **Peripherals** button.
+The frequency of data collection is set by `Telemetry collection interval (secs)`.